databrickslabs/dbignite/README.md

 ## DataModels & Transformers
 _Transformers_ are simple functions that output health data with a target _DataModel_.
-For example, the _DbinteropPersonDashboard DataModel_ is designed to implement a _display()_ method that simplifies exploratory analysis of persons.
+For example, the _PersonDashboard DataModel_ is designed to implement a _display()_ method that simplifies exploratory analysis of persons.